ANCA Immunofluorescence

 Method: Indirect Immunofluorescence (IIF) on ethanol fixed human neutrophil slides.
 Calibration: N/A. EQA scheme: UK NEQAS scheme for Neutrophil cytoplasmic and GBM antibodies.
 IQC: Commercial preparations

-Interpretation: Results are reported as POSITIVE or NEGATIVE along with a fluorescent intensity value (LIU).
+Interpretation: Results are reported as POSITIVE or NEGATIVE.
 POSITIVE samples are assayed by ELISA for PR3 and MPO reactivity.
 Atypical P-ANCA patterns are reported as ATYPICAL PATTERN and these may be seen in primary sclerosing cholangitis and Crohn’s disease.
 Samples which may have an ANA present will have MPO and PR3 analysed have a comment stating that ANA is present on the report.
 This test should only be requested if there is a high suspicion of vasculitis due to the poor negative predictive value and potential for false positives.

 Additional Information: